Drug Screen, Prescription/OTC, Serum

 This test is designed to qualitatively identify drugs present in the specimen; quantification of identified drugs, when available, may be performed upon client request

 The pharmacology of each drug determines how the test should be interpreted.
 A detailed discussion of each drug is beyond the scope of this text.
-If you wish to have a report interpreted, please call Mayo Medical Laboratories and ask for a toxicology consultant.
+If you wish to have a report interpreted, call Mayo Medical Laboratories and ask for a toxicology consultant.

 Each report will indicate the drugs detected.